Facts about trans fats

 - Breads and crackers

 - Frozen foods, such as frozen dinners, pizza, ice cream, frozen yogurt, milk shakes, and pudding

 - Solid fats, such as shortening and margarine

 Not all packaged foods have trans fats.
 It depends on the ingredients that were used.
 That is why it is important to read labels.

 While it is fine to treat yourself to sweets and other high-fat foods once in a while, it is best to avoid food with trans fats completely.

 You can cut how much trans fat you eat by substituting healthier foods for less healthy options.
 Replace foods high in trans and saturated fats with foods that have polyunsaturated and monounsaturated fats.
 Here is how to get started:

-- Use safflower or olive oil instead of butter and other solid fats.
+- Use safflower or olive oil instead of butter, shortening, and other solid fats.

 - Switch from solid margarine to soft margarine.

 - Ask what type of fats foods are cooked in when you eat out at restaurants.